Biocapacity: Applications of biocapacity

 In addition, if this matter becomes severe, an ecological reserve will be set on areas to preserve their ecosystems.
 Awareness about our depleting resources include: agricultural land, forest resources and rangeland.
 Biocapacity used in correlation to ecological footprint can therefore suggest whether a specific population, region, country or part of a world is living in the means of their capital.
 Accordingly, the study of biocapacity and ecological footprint is known as the Ecological Footprint Analysis (EFA).

 Biocapacity is also affected by the technology used during the year.
 With new technologies emerging, it is not clear whether the technology in that year is good or bad but the technology does impact resource supply and demand, which in turn affects biocapacity.
-Hence what is considered “useful” can change from year to year (e.g. use of corn (maize) stover for cellulosic ethanol production would result in corn stover becoming a useful material, and thus increase the biocapacity of maize cropland).
+Hence what is considered "useful" can change from year to year (e.g. use of corn (maize) stover for cellulosic ethanol production would result in corn stover becoming a useful material, and thus increase the biocapacity of maize cropland).

 Moreover, environmentalists have created ecological footprint calculators for a single person(s) to determine whether they are encompassing more than what is available for them in their population.
 Consequently, biocapacity results will be applied to their ecological footprint to determine how much they may contribute or take away from sustainable development.

 In general, biocapacity is the amount of resources available to people at a specific moment in time to a specific population (supply) and to differentiate between ecological footprint – which is the environmental demand of a regional ecosystem.
 Biocapacity is able to determine the human impacts on Earth.
 By determining productivity of land (i.e. the resources available for human consumption), biocapacity will be able to predict and perhaps examine the effects on the ecosystems closely based on collected results of human consumption.
 The biocapacity of an area is calculated by multiplying the actual physical area by the yield factor with the appropriate equivalence factor.
 Biocapacity is usually expressed in global hectares (gha).
 Since global hectares is able to convert human consumptions like food and water into a measurement, biocapacity can be applied to determine the carrying capacity of the Earth.
+Likewise, because an economy is tied to various production factors such as natural resources, biocapacity can also be applied to determine human capital.